-As a cyclist with over two decades of all weather commuting, and a veteran of ten Arrowhead 135s – Minnesota’s winter ultra race – we asked Dave Gray, Surly’s product designer and general off grid survivalist, to share his packlist and tips for winter bikepacking…
+As a cyclist with over two decades of all-weather commuting, and a veteran of ten Arrowhead 135s – Minnesota’s winter ultra race – we asked Dave Gray, former Surly product designer and general off-grid survivalist, to share his packlist and tips for winter bikepacking…

 Given the growth in popularity of fat bikes over the last few years, the notion of winter bikepacking is spreading beyond the domain of ultra races – like the Iditabike and the Arrowhead 135 – and into the realm of exploratory tours.
 After all, with 4-5 inches of tire at your disposal, the winter wonderland now offers a whole new world of multi-day riding; from riding through a muffling duvet of snow, to cosying round a fire, traversing frozen rivers, and connecting snowmobile tracks and groomed trails.

 As with any extremes in temperatures and conditions, this style of bikepacking demands extra respect and consideration.
 Whether you’re racing or not, honing your packlist and skillset is especially important when embarking on snowy escapades.
-And when it comes to winter riding experience, in all its many forms, Dave Gray – lead designer behind the Surly Pugsley – certainly has a few thoughts…
+And when it comes to winter riding experience, in all its many forms, Dave Gray, the lead designer behind the Surly Pugsley, certainly has a few thoughts…

 9 Winter Bikepacking Tips